balena-io/docs/pages/deployment/deployment.md

-These are shell commands that are run within the container on the build server which are configured such that dependencies are resolved for the target architecture not the build server's - this can be very useful for deploying [non-js][non-js] code or fulfilling package dependencies that your node code might require.
+These are shell commands that are run within the container on the build server which are configured such that dependencies are resolved for the target architecture not the build server's - this can be very useful for deploying non-javascript code or fulfilling package dependencies that your node code might require.

 We use [Raspbian][raspbian] as our contained operating system, so this scripts